 women

-– Note that it doesn’t say pastors and deacons should have a good relationship with their wives, but that they should manage their children well.
-So, a pastor or a deacon can have a tumultuous marriage, but still be in right standing in their respective offices.
+So a pastor or a deacon can have a tumultuous marriage, but still be in right standing in their respective offices.
 The man of God can control his own behavior and attitude, but if the wife decides to have

 a problem, it doesn’t mean the man can no longer be pastor or deacon.
 In other words, Paul didn’t want

-to the Church, because that would turn into an opportunity for Satan to
+wives dictating for pastors and deacons whether they should minister in the Church, because that would turn into an opportunity for Satan to

 exclude certain godly men from spiritual office through their wives.
 God has called

-the woman to help her husband; wasn’t that the original calling of women to be
+the woman to help her husband; wasn’t that the original calling of women, to be

 a helpmate?
 Paul